 Andrew de Mestre QC

-An expert in cases concerning dishonesty, negligence and fraudulent misrepresentation, he is proficient at tracing and recovering misappropriated assets.
+Andrew de Mestre QC is an expert in cases concerning dishonesty, negligence and fraudulent misrepresentation, and is proficient at tracing and recovering misappropriated assets.
 He approaches fraud as part of a wide-ranging commercial practice that also encompasses such areas as company and insolvency law.

-Recent work: Acted for the Italian bank in Playboy Club and another v Banca Nazionale del Lavoro, a case concerning whether the bank was liable to a London casino.
-That casino had relied on a credit reference which had been requested by and addressed to a sister company.
-As a result a rogue gambler had made off with some £1 million in winnings, having obtained gaming chips with forged cheques.
+Recent work: Instructed in Playboy Club Ltd & Another v Banca Nazionale del Lavoro, a case concerning whether the bank was liable to a London casino after a gambler made off with some £1 million in winnings having obtained gaming chips with forged cheques.

 Sharif Shivji QC is a well-regarded silk who is regularly involved in complex and high-value fraud litigation.
 He acts for a broad client base, including several high net worth individuals and financial institutions, and has experience handling cases involving multiple overseas jurisdictions.

 “He is extraordinarily hard-working, leaves no stone unturned and is frighteningly clever.”
 “He is technically very adept and is all over the detail.
 He’s also a precise advocate and a real pleasure to work with.”

 Recent work: Acted for Credit Suisse in USD2 billion claim brought by the Republic of Mozambique.
 The claims involved allegations of bribery and corruption.